 Hands Off My Regime!
 Governments’ Restrictions on Foreign Aid to Non-Governmental Organizations in Poor and Middle-Income Countries

 Kendra Dupuy, James Ron and Aseem Prakash.
 "Hands Off My Regime!
 Governments’ Restrictions on Foreign Aid to Non-Governmental Organizations in Poor and Middle-Income Countries."
-World Development, ,2016, 84 (August): 299–311.
+World Development, vol. 84, 2016 August, pp. 299–311.